maxwellb/okaysql/docs/capacity-planning.rst

 Generated Topics
 ++++++++++++++++

-KSQL creates the following types of topics on your KSQL cluster:
+KSQL creates the following types of topics on your Kafka cluster:

 **Output Topics**